Rashaan Melvin: 2014

-Miami Dolphins
+Miami Dolphins (first stint)

 On October 28, 2014, the Miami Dolphins signed Melvin to their practice squad.

 Baltimore Ravens

+2014

-On November 8, 2014, the Baltimore Ravens signed Melvin from the Miami Dolphins' practice squad and added him to their active roster after cornerbacks Jimmy Smith, Danny Gorrer, Aaron Ross, and Tramain Jacobs were all placed on injured reserve.
+On November 8, 2014, the Baltimore Ravens signed Melvin from the Dolphins' practice squad and added him to their active roster after cornerbacks Jimmy Smith, Danny Gorrer, Aaron Ross, and Tramain Jacobs were all placed on injured reserve.

 On December 14, 2014, Melvin made his professional regular season debut and recorded five combined tackles and deflected a pass during a 20–12 victory against the Jacksonville Jaguars in Week 15.
 The following week, Melvin earned his first career start after Asa Jackson sustained an injury to his PCL the previous week.
 He collected a season-high eight combined tackles and forced a fumble by wide receiver DeAndre Hopkins during the Ravens' 25–13 loss at the Houston Texans in Week 16.
 He finished the 2014 season with 17 combined tackles (13 solo), a pass deflection, and a forced fumble in three games and two starts.

 The Baltimore Ravens finished the 2014 season third in the AFC North with a 10–6 record and earned a wildcard berth.
 On January 3, 2015, Melvin appeared in his first career playoff game and recorded seven combined tackles in the Ravens' 30–17 victory at the Pittsburgh Steelers in the AFC Wildcard Game.
 The following week, Melvin made 11 combined tackles (nine solo) during a 35–31 loss at the New England Patriots in the AFC Divisional Round.
-During the game, Melvin was repeatedly targeted by New England Patriots' quarterback Tom Brady and allowed a total of 12 receptions on 15 targets for 224-yards and two touchdowns, according to Pro Football Focus.
+During the game, Melvin was repeatedly targeted by New England Patriots' quarterback Tom Brady and allowed a total of 12 receptions on 15 targets for 224 yards and two touchdowns, according to Pro Football Focus.
 Melvin was responsible for the Patriots' 51-yard game-tying touchdown reception by Danny Amendola and the game-winning 23-yard touchdown by Brandon LaFell in the fourth quarter.

 2015

-On March 9, 2015, the Baltimore Ravens signed Melvin to a one-year, $585,000 exclusive rights tender.
+On March 9, 2015, the Ravens signed Melvin to a one-year, $585,000 exclusive rights tender.
 Melvin also underwent surgery on his shoulder during the offseason.

 During training camp, Melvin competed for a roster spot as a backup cornerback against Tramain Jacobs, Anthony Levine, Chris Greenwood, Tray Walker, and Cassius Vaughn.
 Head coach John Harbaugh named Melvin the fourth cornerback on the depth chart to start the season, behind Jimmy Smith, Lardarius Webb, and Kyle Arrington.

 Melvin was inactive for the first two regular season games (Weeks 1–2) due to a thigh injury.
 On September 27, 2015, Melvin made one tackle before being benched in the second quarter after being penalized twice and giving up a 16-yard touchdown reception to wide receiver Marvin Jones during a 28–24 loss to the Cincinnati Bengals.
 Melvin remained inactive as a healthy scratch for the next two games (Weeks 4–5).
 On October 13, 2015, the Baltimore Ravens waived Melvin after promoting cornerbacks Asa Jackson and Charles James from the practice squad and signing free agent Shareece Wright.